dmytro-demchyna/schema-keeper/README.md

 ## Installation

-> If you choose an installation via Composer or PHAR, please install [psql](https://www.postgresql.org/docs/current/app-psql.html) app on machines where SchemaKeeper will be used.
+> If you choose the installation via Composer or PHAR, please install [psql](https://www.postgresql.org/docs/current/app-psql.html) app on machines where SchemaKeeper will be used.
 A Docker build includes pre-installed [psql](https://www.postgresql.org/docs/current/app-psql.html).

 ### Composer
 ```bash